Why does a real estate owner want to count?

 The counts are performed by PFM.
 Since 1984, PFM has provided systems that count and track visitors of shops and shopping centres.

-Everybody has the possibility unsubscribe the MAC-Address of their mobile device via an opt-out register.
-After this, these MAC addresses will no longer be counted and included in their investigations and analyzes.
-The opt-out register can be found on https://pfm-intelligence.com/en/opt-out.
+We value the careful handling of client and personal-, passers-by- and/or visitor data.
+We inform you about this in our Privacy Statement.
+Besides we would like to inform you about the possibility to unsubscribe the MAC-Address of your mobile device via an opt-out register.
+After this, your MAC addresses will no longer be counted and included in research and analyses.
+We use an opt-out register for this.